 Address: 750 N 16th St, St. Louis, MO 63103

 The City Museum is quite unlike any other museum you’ve ever visited.
-It is an incredible 10-story playground full of recycled materials such as old planes, boats, trains, and automobiles.
+It is an incredible 10-story playground with recycled materials such as old planes, boats, trains, and automobiles.

-Climb through cages, squeeze through tight spaces, and slide down slides – this place is an attraction for all ages.
+Climb through cages, squeeze through tight spaces, and slide down slides – this place attracts all ages.
 And the best part is that most of the fun is indoors – you can enjoy it regardless of the weather.

 One of the most popular attractions here is the 10-story high spiral slide that winds through the entire museum.
 It will certainly get your adrenaline pumping.